ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

     If a sampling expression is used, the primary key must contain it.
 Example:
     `SAMPLE BY intHash32(UserID) ORDER BY (CounterID, EventDate, intHash32(UserID))`.

-- `SETTINGS` — Additional parameters that control the behavior of the `MergeTree`:
+- `SETTINGS` — Additional parameters that control the behavior of the `MergeTree`.
+Fot example:
     - `index_granularity` — The granularity of an index.
 The number of data rows between the "marks" of an index.
 By default, 8192.
+For more parameters, see [MergeTreeSettings.h](https://github.com/yandex/ClickHouse/blob/master/dbms/src/Storages/MergeTree/MergeTreeSettings.h).

 **Example of sections setting**